An array of dots and dashes of color that spell CVAD in Morse Code

 Why UNT CVAD?

 The College of Visual Arts and Design at UNT in Denton is critical in building our region into a world-renowned center for culture and education.
-CVAD fosters creative futures for its diverse student population and the area through rigorous arts-based education, arts- and client-based studio practice, scholarship and research.
+CVAD fosters creative futures for its diverse student population and the broader community through rigorous arts-based education, arts- and client-centered studio practice, scholarship, and research.

 Here you will draw, paint, and get your hands dirty!
 Whether you're focused on molding clay, pouring hot metal or sewing up a storm, we have the visual art and design program for you.
-I invite you to check out our Programs of Study you can pursue, then read the suggested curriculum guides to see what classes you will be taking.
+I invite you to explore our Programs of Study, which you can pursue, and then review the suggested curriculum guides to determine the classes you will be taking.

 Why UNT?